tokjun/openigtlink.github.com/library.md

 ## OpenIGTLink Library (C/C++)
 ### Introduction
-A free open-source C/C++ OpenIGTLink library is available for your software developement.
-It provides a easy-to-use C/C++ API to generate OpenIGTLink messages, and send them to another OpenIGTLink software over the network using TCP/IP.
+A free open-source C/C++ OpenIGTLink library is available for your software development.
+It provides an easy-to-use C/C++ API to generate OpenIGTLink messages and send them to another OpenIGTLink software over the network using TCP/IP.
-Please see [Tutorial page] (tutorials.html) to learn how easy it is to add OpenIGTLink interface to your application.
+Please see [the Tutorial page] (tutorials.html) to learn how easy it is to add an OpenIGTLink interface to your application.

 ### Supported platforms
-* Microsoft Windows (tested on XP and 7 (32-bit and 64-bit))
+* Microsoft Windows (tested on XP and 7 32-bit and 64-bit)
-* Linux (Tested on Ubuntu 10.10 (32-bit and 64-bit))
+* Linux (Tested on Ubuntu 10.10 32-bit and 64-bit)
-* Mac OS X 10.5/6/7 (Intel 64-bit)
+* Mac OS X 10.5/6/7 (Intel, 64-bit)
-* Sun Solaris (GNU CC and Sun CC) (tested on Solaris 8 and 10)
+* Sun Solaris (GNU CC and Sun CC, tested on Solaris 8 and 10)
-* QNX (Not tested well -- feedbacks from QNX users are greatly appreciated)
+* QNX (Not tested well -- feedback from QNX users is greatly appreciated)

 ### License
 This code is distributed under the [new BSD License](http://www.opensource.org/licenses/bsd-license.php).